 Seabourne Rust began collecting fossils as a child, had a museum in the backyard shed as a teenager, went on to study fossil fishes at the University of Otago, New Zealand, before shifting focus to fossil bryozoans for his PhD at the University of Auckland, New Zealand.
 As well as being a practising artist, he continues to work on aspects of New Zealand geology and natural history and is BLEED’s official Kiwi field guide to the Wanganui Basin!

 Dennis Gordon is an emeritus bryozoologist at the National Institute of Water & Atmospheric Research (NIWA) in Wellington, New Zealand.
 His “emeritus” status means he has ever more time to work on bryozoan projects with BLEED!
 His interest is the systematics and phylogeny of living and fossil Bryozoa (especially Cheilostomata) from the Cretaceous to the present day.
 In addition, Dennis is also a true blue Kiwi natural historian who insists on walking in the field in his jandals in all weather and terrain.

-Maja Sannum is a master student in ecology and evolution.
-She joined BLEED in January 2018 with barely any knowledge about bryozoans but she is looking forward to learning more about them.
-Maja will improve methods of extracting DNA from bryozoans that have “idling” on museum shelves for varying periods of time, and hence subject to some DNA degradation.
+Maja Sannum was a master student in ecology and evolution.
+She joined BLEED in January 2018 and graduated in December 2019.
+Maja experimented with extracting DNA from bryozoans that have “idling” on museum shelves for varying periods of time, and hence subject to some DNA degradation.
 She has successful sequenced dried bryozoans (from the FRAM II expedition, no less) that had been lying around for more than 150 years.